IrenePorta/ENERGY_ANALYSIS/README.md

 Ensure that all necessary installations and parameters are in place as specified in the `PREVIOUS_REQUIREMENTS` directory before proceeding with the scripts.

 ## Report
-The `REPORT.pdf` file provides a comprehensive overview of the analysis findings and interpretations.
+The `REPORT.pdf` file provides a comprehensive analysis of our findings and interpretations.
 It is a crucial document for understanding the context and results of this project.

 ## Contributors
 This project is a collaborative work by the following contributors: